An open working practice · workingcomplexity.health

 02

-Making meaning from what we find — identifying patterns, tensions, leverage points, and the experiences that most need redesigning.
+Making meaning from what we find — the patterns, the tensions, the leverage points, the thing that does not fit.
 Evidence-based.
 Never rushed.

 03